-- Using e-mail, text messaging, instant messaging or social networking sites to discuss with a student a matter that does not pertain to school or ESU 13 related activities.
-Electronic communications with students are to be sent simultaneously to multiple recipients, not to just one student, except where the communication is clearly school-related and inappropriate for persons other than the individual student to receive (for example, emailing a message about a student's grades). - Engaging in social-networking friendships with a student on social networking sites.
-Material that employees post on social networks that is publicly available to those in the school community must reflect the employee's professional image. - Engaging in sexual activity, a romantic relationship or dating a student or a former student prior to the student graduating or otherwise leaving their home District. - Making any sexual advance verbal, written, or physical towards a student. - Discussing with a student sexual topics that are not related to a specific curriculum. - Allowing a specific student to get away with misconduct that is not tolerated from other students, except as appropriate for students with an IEP or 504 Plan. - Discussing with a student the employee's problems that would normally be discussed with adults (e.g., marital problems). - Giving a student a ride in the employee's personal vehicle without express permission of the student's parent or school administrator unless another adult is in the vehicle.
+- using e-mail, text messaging, instant messaging or social networking sites to discuss with a student a matter that does not pertain to school or ESU #13 related activities.
+Electronic communications with students are to be sent simultaneously to multiple recipients, not to just one student, except where the communication is clearly school-related and inappropriate for persons other than the individual student to receive (for example, emailing a message about a student's grades); - engaging in social-networking friendships with a student on social networking sites.
+Material that employees post on social networks that is publicly available to those in the school community must reflect the employee's professional image; - engaging in sexual activity, a romantic relationship or dating a student or a former student prior to the student graduating or otherwise leaving their home District; - making any sexual advance verbal, written, or physical towards a student;